3.11.5.10 Temporary incapacity

 Example: It may be recommended that the job seeker undertake a pain management course.

-Note: Exemptions do not apply to circumstances wholly or predominantly attributable to the job seeker's misuse of alcohol or another drug, unless the job seeker is a CDP participant.
+Note: Exemptions do not apply to circumstances wholly or predominantly attributable to the job seeker's misuse of alcohol or another drug, unless the job seeker is a RAES participant.

-Note: Job seekers' voluntary participation in drug and alcohol treatment may contribute towards their mutual obligation requirements.
+Note: Where a Job seeker is undertaking drug and alcohol treatment (voluntarily), this may contribute towards their mutual obligation requirements.
+They may meet their requirements if they are in residential or full-time treatment.

 Act references: SS(Admin)Act section 40L Circumstances making it unreasonable etc. to comply with requirements